vahidhedayati/grails-jenkins-plugin/README.md

 #### How to use
-So when you access the default index page a variety of questions are presented in form input boxes, this is a further explaination of what is being asked:
+So when you access the default index page a variety of questions are presented in form input boxes, this is a further explanation of what is being asked:

 Server hostname
 ```
-Server to connect to : so this is the ip or hostname of your jenkins i.e. 10.1.1.2
+Server to connect to : so this is the IP or HostName of your Jenkins i.e. 10.1.1.2
 ```

 Server port